 COOPERATIVE HOUSING & CONDOMINIUMS INCENTIVES

-Under the Megawatt Block incentive structure, each region and sector is assigned a series of MW targets at certain incentive levels, referred to as “blocks.”
+Under the Megawatt Block incentive structure, each region and sector (commercial or residential) is assigned a series of MW targets at certain incentive levels, referred to as “blocks.”
 The residential or commercial sector a co-op or condo falls under depends on your electric bill’s rate classification.
-As applications are submitted, incentives are assigned and the kW associated with the applications are added together and the units are converted to MW.
-When the MW target for that block is reached, the block is closed and a new block, with a new target and a lower incentive level, is started.
+As applications are submitted, incentives at the current level are claimed until the MW target for that block is reached.
+The block is then closed and a new block, with a new target and a lower incentive level, is started.
 Once all of the blocks for a particular region and sector are filled, an incentive for that region and sector will no longer be offered.
 View real time available incentives by block on the Megawatt Block Dashboard.
 Please note that additional incentives, or “adders”, may be available for multifamily affordable housing; community solar projects; rooftop canopy systems; and parking lot canopy systems.

 New York City

 New York City Property Tax Abatement: Building owners who place a solar energy system into service from January 1, 2014 through January 1, 2024 are eligible for a four-year Tax Abatement of 5% per year for four years (total of 20%).
 The abatement is based on the installed cost of the system, less the NY-Sun Incentive.
 Abatements are capped at $62,500 per year or $250,000 total.
 This tax abatement may not exceed one’s property tax liability for any given year.
 For systems installed on condominiums, the tax abatement is to be divided among all tax lots within the building.
 If building owners wish to apply for this incentive, they will need to hire a New York State registered architect or professional engineer.
 For more information, visit: NYC DOB Property Tax Abatement for Solar